 - “A Gentle Introduction to ROS” is an online PDF book that delivers on its promise.
 It does use C++ in its examples, though.
 So if you are planning to use python, that might be annoying.
 Still, it is a great resource for the concepts.

 - The text book “Programming Robots with ROS” is the best and most comprehensive ROS textbook out these days.
 Not free, though.
+Also, uses an older version of ROS and Ubuntu.

 When you self-pace yourself through the ROS concepts and programming techniques, we recommend the following schedule: